 Viator currently has a Batu Caves tour advertised at $40 per person, this includes pick up from hotel and coach driver out to Batu Caves with a guided tour.
 We paid less than $10 for the 5 of us to visit Batu Caves by using public transport.

 We were staying in an AirBNB apartment near the Bukit Nanas monorail station, which is a short walk along a covered walkway to the Dang Wangi light rail station.
 There are also some great hotels in Kuala Lumpur and this area is very central if AirBNB isn’t your thing.
 From here we caught the train to Pasar Seni, which was another short, covered walk to Kuala Lumpur station.
 The train from Kuala Lumpur station went straight to Batu Caves station at the end of the line and takes about half an hour.
 I can’t find the exact costings for the trains but I remember working it out to be $7.80AUD for all 5 of us.
-This is a substantial saving over taking a tour that would have cost us close to $200AUD.

 We have caught public transport and in particular the train system on a number of times over our visits to Kuala Lumpur and I am keen to explore more utilising the train system.
 Both Ipoh and Maleka are really easy rides from Kuala Lumpur.
 Ipoh famous for street art and Maleka for famous for great food and a different vibe and definitely worth a visit if you have visited Kuala Lumpur a number of times like we have.